5 Simple Steps to Write Cold Emails That Get Results (Free Templates Included)

 Note: If you are not interested, we would appreciate it if you could let us know by writing in the subject line or sending us an email with the message 'I am not interested.'
 This way, we will make sure not to send you any further emails in the future.
 Thank you!

-Introduction: The opening sentence is straightforward but lacks impact, and the style enforces too much formality.
-Instead of merely stating the purpose, consider starting with a personalized greeting with the recipient's name.
-For example: "Hi [Sales Manager's Name],"
+Introduction: The opening line of the email goes straight to the point but does not have excitement.
+It’s also too formal.
+So, instead of just stating the purpose, start with a personalized greeting using the recipient’s name.
+For instance: "Hi [Sales Manager's Name],"

-Call to action (CTA): The email suggests being available for a call, but it doesn't provide an apparent reason for the recipient to engage.
-Consider adding a compelling CTA related to the recipient's pain points or needs.
-For example: "Let's discuss how we can help you increase [specific outcome]."
+Call to action (CTA): The email mentions a call, but there’s no convincing reason to make the recipient care.
+Improvee the CTA and relate it to the recipient’s challenges or goals.
+For instance: "Let’s discuss how we can help increase your [specific outcome]."

-Personalization: While the email addresses the recipient by their email address, it lacks a personal touch.
-Use the recipient's name and tailor the content to their role or industry.
+Personalization: When you address the recipient by their email handle, it doesn't make it personal.
+So, use their actual name and ensure that the content relates to their role or industry.

-Subject Line: Boost Your Sales: How [Company] Can Help
+Subject Line: Increase Your Sales: How [Company] Can Support Your Goals

 Hi [Sales Manager's Name],

-I hope this email finds you well.
-We've received inquiries from companies interested in [specific service or solution].
-As a sales manager, your insights are invaluable.
+I hope you're doing well.
+We've been receiving interest from companies looking for [specific service or solution], and as a sales manager, your perspective is important.

 Could we schedule a brief call to explore how [Company] can help you achieve [specific benefit]?
-We're here to assist, whether it's increasing leads, streamlining processes, or enhancing customer satisfaction.
+We're here to help, whether it's increasing leads, streamlining processes, or enhancing customer satisfaction.

 If you're not interested, please reply with 'I am not interested,' and we'll respect your preference.